directus/directus/docs/reference/sdk.md

 # JavaScript SDK

-> The JS SDK provides an intuitive interface to work with Directus API from a JavaScript powered project (browsers and
+> The JS SDK provides an intuitive interface for the Directus API from within a JavaScript-powered project (browsers and
 > node.js).
-The default implementations uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for
+The default implementation uses [Axios](https://npmjs.com/axios) for transport and `localStorage` for
 > storing state.

 [[toc]]